doitintl/amazon-q-business-workshop/chat/README.md

 As you can see, the email template is generated with Wednesday's lunch special menu.

 Since users can ask any information from Q Business, this may introduce risks or lead to unintended usage.
-[Next](../guardrail), we will manage user input using admin controls and guardrails.
+As [the next steps](../guardrail), we will manage user input using admin controls and guardrails.